Last Updated on September 8, 2020 by Mark

 Cancer is another potential risk that stems from low testosterone levels.
 While low T levels aren’t the very reasons to develop cancer cells, its treatment can exacerbate the growth of existing prostate cancer cells.

-This means that the hormone replacement therapy can trigger a severe reaction from the body if you already have the problem, to begin with.
+This means that hormone replacement therapy can trigger a severe reaction from the body if you already have the problem, to begin with.
 Noncancerous prostate growth is also possible even if you don’t have the ailment yet.

 Testosterone Therapy and the Promotion of Youth and Vitality